 Landman Recommendation?

 I’m in need of clarification and proof regarding ownership of the mineral rights I have inherited (third generation) in Roger Mills County.
-The county clerks office can offer nothing but the phone number for a landman, which has been disconnected.
-Can I do this research on my own, are there records of ownership I can access?
+The county clerk’s office can offer nothing but the phone number for a landman, which has been disconnected.
+Can I do this research on my own?
+Are there records of ownership I can access?
 Or do I need to pay a landman, and if so, any recommendations?
 Another question: is there a way for me to review which companies are currently operating in the locations of my rights, a database or registry of activity?
 Happy to have found this forum, thanks!

 1 Like

-You can do some of your own legwork from your computer. okcountyrecords.com is a subscription service that allows you to look at Roger Mills county records back to a certain point.
+You can do some of your own legwork from your computer. okcountyrecords.com is a subscription service that allows you to look at Roger Mills County records back to a certain point.
 If you strike out, or the information goes back too far, you can hire a landman, and various people on this site can make suggestions.

-If you go on the okcountyrecords.com you can see who is leasing in your geographical area.
+If you go on okcountyrecords.com you can see who is leasing in your geographical area.
 The OCC has a website that allows you to see the wells in your area.
 However, you have to enter the information section by section.

 1 Like

 Eaddy, Welcome to the forum.
-You can search land records yourself using Roger Mills County | OKCountyRecords.com | County Clerk Public Land Records for Oklahoma.
-It helps if you have the section, township range.
-On that site you can purchase tokens to print or save document for $1 per page.
-Aside from the clerk’s records there are not other “official” registries.
+You can search land records yourself using https://okcountyrecords.com/search/roger+mills#advanced-search.
+It helps if you have the Section, Township, Range.
+On that site you can purchase tokens to print or save documents for $1 per page.
+Aside from the clerk’s records, there are no other “official” registries.
 Some companies claim to provide a registry service but are considered scams or jokes by many.

 1 Like

-Thank you both for pointing me in the right direction – that OK County Records website is an amazing resource!
+Thank you both for pointing me in the right direction— that OK County Records website is an amazing resource!
 With mineral rights, is there any documentation I should/can have listing my “ownership”?
 When proof is needed, what do mineral rights owners have to show for it, and who produces it?

 I know a good landman if you would like his contact information.
-A landman can be useful helping you verify your ownership especially if you only own in a section or two.
-If you own in several counties doing some research yourself is definitely the most cost effective option.
+A landman can be useful helping you verify your ownership especially if you only own in a Section or two.
+If you own in several Counties doing some research yourself is definitely the most cost-effective option.